 Charlotte Kent, PhD

 I bring interdisciplinary approaches to my analyses of contemporary art and cultural artifacts, through my background in aesthetics, continental philosophy, and science and technology studies.
 Digital art has a cultural history, but one too often limited to a near past, situated as derivative of a ubiquitous now.
-History broadens reflections and contextualizes current concerns.
+As a visual culture theorist, I am interested in established and emergent genealogies of contemporary art, with an emphasis on digital and transmedia practices.

 My research positions the absurd as a tactic for dismantling hegemonic structures, with distinctions from its modernist, avant-garde legacy.
 The edited collection Contemporary Absurdities, Existential Crises, and Visual Art (Intellect Press, 2024) presents the contributions of artists and scholars whose words and works investigate the absurd as a condition of, a tactic for, and a subject in the contemporary.